 The proposed plan amendment and zone change provide housing opportunities in a way that supports good zoning practice.
 The densities proposed are in line with the projected housing growth of the area and therefore are compatible with objectives of the Community Plan.
-The site plan design utilizes the odd shaped lot configuration by dividing the housing units into 15 buildings to be 4 to 6 units each therefore decreasing the potential massing impact.
+The site plan design utilizes the odd shaped lot configuration by dividing the housing units as a 54-unit apartment building over a portion of the site fronting on Sepulveda Boulevard with the remainder "L" shaped portion of the site fronting on Plummer Street to be developed as a lower density with 21-unit detached residential condominiums into 15 buildings to be 4 to 6 units each therefore decreasing the potential massing impact to the west and south where the lower residential density exists.
 Adequate setbacks provide ample space for light and air circulation for the proposed buildings as well as surrounding structures.
 The site plan accommodates two small open space parks like amenities connected with interior pedestrian pathways.